“I can’t get to sleep.

 Since then, science has continued to report that insufficient sleep can lead to a wide range of acute and chronic psychophysiological changes.

-A sizable, 2019 review—including 1654 participants—confirmed the value of mindfulness in treating adults with trouble sleeping.
-Indeed, it recognized, that over time, mindfulness interventions lead to lasting improvements in both the quality and quantity of sleep without adverse effects (Rusch et al., 2019).
+A sizable, 2018 review including 1,654 participants confirmed the value of mindfulness in treating adults with trouble sleeping.
+It recognized that over time, mindfulness interventions led to lasting improvements in both the quality and quantity of sleep without adverse effects (Rusch et al., 2018).

 Mindfulness is successful by apparently modifying both the software and the hardware of our brain, improving: